tldr-pages/tldr/pages/common/composer.md

 > A package-based dependency manager for PHP projects.

-- Update composer to the latest version:

-`composer self-update`

 - Make a package a dependency for this project:

 `composer require {{user/package-name}}`